surjit/jpauli.github.io/_carew/posts/2015-03-24-zoom-on-php-objects.md

 Huge isn't it ?
 Its size, assuming an LP64 platform, is **568 bytes**.

->> Everytime PHP needs to declare a class, it must allocate a *zend_class_entry*, and that will raise its memory heap usage of barely half a kilobyte, just for the class structure, not talking about everything behind it.
+> Everytime PHP needs to declare a class, it must allocate a *zend_class_entry*, and that will raise its memory heap usage of barely half a kilobyte, just for the class structure, not talking about everything behind it.

-And of course that is not finished, because like you can see, this zend_class_entry structure is full of pointers, that need to be allocated.
+And of course that is not finished, because like you can see, this *zend_class_entry* structure is full of pointers, that need to be allocated.

->> The first thing one may remember is that a PHP class (not a PHP object), is a "heavy" thing to store in memory.
+> The first thing one may remember is that a PHP class (not a PHP object), is a "heavy" thing to store in memory.
->> In fact, classes are much more heavy in memory that related future objects to create from it.
+> In fact, classes are much more heavy in memory that related future objects to create from it.

-Also, a class is not alone : it declares attributes (static or not, whatever), and methods.
+Also, a class is not alone : it declares attributes (static or not, whatever), methods and constants.
 Those will consume memory as well.
 For methods, the computation is not really easy to make, but obviously, the bigger the method body, the more memory this method will eat, because the bigger its OPArray will be.
 Also, static variables declared into a method (if any) will eat memory.

+> Internally a method is strictly the same as a function, there is no difference in term of performance or memory usage in both.

 Then come the attributes.
 Those later will also allocate memory, depending on their default values : an integer will be light, but a big static array will eat more memory.

 There is a last thing to take care of, which is detailed into the *zend_class_entry* source code as well : PHP comments.
-PHP comments, also known as annotations, are strings, in C : char* buffers, and they need to be allocated and are really easy to compute, as in C, not using Unicode like PHP does : **one character = one byte**.
+PHP comments, also known as annotations, are strings, in C : _char *_ buffers, and they need to be allocated and are really easy to compute, as in C not using Unicode like PHP does : **one character = one byte**.
+For more information about how PHP manages strings internally, please read the [dedicated article](http://jpauli.github.io/2015/09/18/php-string-management.html).

->> The more annotations you have in your class, the more memory will be eaten when the class will be parsed.
+> The more annotations you have in your class, the more memory will be eaten when the class is created (parsed).
+Same thing for methods or attributes.

-The *doc_comment* field is used, for *zend_class_entry*, it retains the class annotations.
+The *doc_comment* field is used and retains the class annotations.
 For methods : their structure also has a *doc_comment* field, and same for attributes.

 ### User classes VS internal classes

 Everybody spotted it : a user class is a class defined using PHP, an internal class in a class defined hacking PHP's source, or provided by any extension.

->> The biggest difference to know, is that user classes allocate request-bound memory whereas internal classes allocate "permanent" memory
+> The biggest difference to know, is that user classes allocate request-bound memory whereas internal classes allocate "permanent" memory

 That means that when PHP finishes to treat the actual web HTTP request, it will deallocate and destroy every user classes it knows, to leave the room blank for the next request.
 This is known as *the share nothing architecture*, this is how PHP has been designed since the begining, and there is no plan to change it.

 So everytime you start a request and make PHP parse classes : it allocates memory for your class.
 Then you use your class, and then PHP destroys everything about it.
 So you really should be sure to use every class you declared, if not : you are wasting memory.
-Use an autoloader, because autoloaders delay class parsing/declaration at runtime, when PHP really needs, the class.
+Use an autoloader, because autoloaders delay class parsing/declaration at runtime, when PHP really needs the dedicated class.
 An autoloader will slow down runtime, but will be smart about your process memory usage, as it will not be triggered if the class is not actually really used.

 This is not the case at all for internal classes : their memory is allocated permanently, weither or not they will ever be used, and they will only be destroyed when PHP itself will die : when it has finished treating the number of requests you asked it for (assuming web SAPI, like PHP-FPM f.e), usually, a PHP web worker treats several thousands of requests before dying.